DHRI-Curriculum/Data-and-Ethics/assessment.md

 What additional topics or information do you wish was covered in this workshop?

-If the opportunity arose, how likely would you be to suggest that someone take this workshop?
+If the opportunity arose, how likely would you suggest this workshop to someone else?
 - Extremely likely
 - Very likely
 - Likely